What to Do When High Cholesterol Runs in Your Family

 Other treatment options include medications that block cholesterol from being absorbed from your intestines into your bloodstream, or drugs that block an enzyme called PCSK9, which reduces the amount of LDL cholesterol in your blood.

 In the most severe FH cases — typically when you inherited the FH genetic trait from both parents — LDL apheresis may be used as well.
-During this procedure, your blood is run through a machine that removes bad cholesterol and puts the “cleaned” blood back into your body.
+During this procedure, your blood is run through a machine that removes bad cholesterol and returns the “cleaned” blood to your body.
 This is done multiple times a month to keep your cholesterol levels in check.

 Can I pass FH to my kids?